FREQUENTLY ASKED QUESTIONS

 Our appreciation for the retail cycle, and the need to actively manage customer engagement to drive repeat business, greatly informs our product development.

 As such, we have a core menu offering all the traditional staples everyone enjoys.
-This is updated with new seasonal options three times per year together with special menus for core sales periods such as Easter and Christmas.
+This is updated with new seasonal options twice per year together with special menus for core sales periods such as Easter and Christmas.

 The collections are themed, often to reflect the season and/or raw ingredients that are harvested at that time of year.
 Bake of the Month aims to be a talking piece, offering not only the unexpected or unusual, but delivering a centrepiece to your display.